 With respect to more advanced biotechnology patent applications, BIO sees restrictive patentability requirements that limit the extent to which protection may be afforded.
-For instance, the Chinese Patent Office, CNIPA, does not consider the use of percent identity or hybridization conditions unless they are specifically used in the working examples in the patent specification.
+For instance, the Chinese Patent Office, the China National Intellectual Property Administration (CNIPA), does not consider the use of percent identity or hybridization conditions unless they are specifically used in the working examples in the patent specification.
 As a result, bio-informatics methods of defining sequence scope deemed acceptable in the patent systems of many countries are not recognized in China.
 This difference is problematic as biotech research is expensive and developing the number of working examples necessary to cover all embodiments may not be possible.
 In addition, therapeutic treatment method patent claims (e.g., new dosage regimens and new administration routes) are not allowed in China regardless of any claim type formatting.
 Therapeutic treatment methods are generally acceptable in most major jurisdictions.
 BIO urges China to consider harmonizing its approach to these issues more closely to that taken by other major countries.

 Finally, in India, Section 3(d) of the Indian Patents Act explicitly excludes from patentability new forms of a known substance that does not result in "enhancement of the known efficacy of that substance."
 This requirement, interpreted by India's Supreme Court to mean "therapeutic efficacy," excludes from patentability many significant inventions in the biopharmaceuticals area, such as new forms of known substances with improved heat stability for tropical climates, or having safety or other benefits to patients that may not result in "enhanced clinical efficacy" per se.
 This provision appears to be inconsistent with India's obligations pursuant to Article 27 of the TRIPS Agreement, which requires that patents be made available to "any inventions ... in all fields of technology, provided that they are new, involve an inventive step, and are capable of industrial application."
 Further, Section 3(d) effectively creates an additional hurdle to patentability that is applied only to certain biopharmaceutical products, and therefore appears to violate the non-discrimination clause with respect to field of technology set forth in TRIPS Article 27.
-BIO members have seen other countries attempt to incorporate this doctrine in their IP law, such as Indonesia and the Philippines, which effectively amounts to a fourth substantive hurdle to patentability for biopharmaceuticals with no justification in international law.
+BIO members have seen other countries attempt to incorporate this doctrine in their IP law, such as ii.
+Lack of Adequate IP Protections for Plants - Argentina, Brazil, Chile, China, and India

+Indonesia and the Philippines, which effectively amounts to a fourth substantive hurdle to patentability for biopharmaceuticals with no justification in international law.